-I’ve also made these cookies with brown sugar but everyone agreed that the slightly caramel-like taste from the coconut sugar added a lot of great flavor to the cookies!
+I’ve made these gluten-free peanut butter cookies with brown sugar, but everyone agreed that the slightly caramel-like taste from the coconut sugar added a lot of great flavor to the cookies!
 With regular brown sugar, they again tasted too much like sugar.

 Like I’ve said before, nut butters aren’t always interchangeable!
 Especially in a recipe like this where there are so few ingredients and every ingredient is important.